slmnkankal/slmnkankal/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Frontend Development
+- 🔭 I’m currently working on Frontend and Backend Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and Python
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning React and Django
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...